Algebraic Hastatic Order in One-Dimensional Two-Channel Kondo Lattice

-The additional channel degeneracy of the two-channel Kondo lattice leads to a rich possibility of phases.
-These can be straightforwardly divided into ``heavy'' and ``light'' phases, where the spins become incorporated into the Fermi sea in the heavy phases and remain decoupled in the light phases, typically forming magnetic order, $\langle \vect{S}_{fi}\rangle \neq 0$.
-There are two proposed ``heavy'' orders: a channel symmetry breaking heavy Fermi liquid that we call hastatic order \cite{Hoshino2011,Chandra2013}, and composite pair superconductivity \cite{Coleman1999}, which incorporates the spins directly into the heavy Cooper pairs.
-These orders arise within different large-$N$ limits of the $SU(2)$ two-channel Kondo model, where the more commonly used $SU(N)$ limit leads to hastatic order, and composite pairing arises in the symplectic-$N$ limit that extends $SU(2)$ to $SP(N)$, where a time-reversal-like symmetry is preserved for all $N$ \cite{Flint2008}.
-For $N=2$ and exactly $n_c=1/2$, these two order parameters are components of a larger $SO(5)$ composite order parameter.
-Both have been found in the infinite dimensional limit away from half-filling \cite{Hoshino2011,Hoshino2012,Hoshino2013,Hoshino2014}, and both can form either uniform or staggered orders.
+The channel degeneracy leads to a rich possibility of phases.
+These can be divided into ``heavy'' and ``light'' phases, where the spins either are incorporated into the Fermi sea or remain decoupled; in the light phases these typically order magnetically, $\langle \vect{S}_{fi}\rangle \neq 0$.
+There are two proposed ``heavy'' orders: a channel symmetry breaking heavy Fermi liquid that we call hastatic order \cite{Hoshino2011,Chandra2013}, and composite pair superconductivity \cite{Coleman1999}, which incorporates the spins directly into heavy Cooper pairs.
+These orders arise within different large-$N$ limits of the $SU(2)$ two-channel model, where the more commonly used $SU(N)$ limit leads to hastatic order, and composite pairing arises in the symplectic-$N$ limit extending $SU(2)$ to $SP(N)$ \cite{Flint2008}.
+For $N=2$ and $n_c=1/2$, these are components of an $SO(5)$ composite order parameter.
+Both have been found in $d=\infty$ away from half-filling \cite{Hoshino2011,Hoshino2012,Hoshino2013,Hoshino2014}, and both form either uniform or modulated orders.

-The hastatic order parameter is a composite order parameter of conduction and $f$-moments, $\vec{\Psi}$ that captures the channel polarization of the Kondo singlets:
+The hastatic order parameter is a composite order parameter of conduction and $f$-moments, $\vec{\Psi}$ that captures the Kondo singlet channel polarization: